Greek Island Adventure by Bike and Sail

 20 mi / 33 km

-Depart Katakolo at 8 a.m. and arrive in Zakynthos around noon.
+Depart from Katakolo at 8 a.m. and arrive in Zakynthos around noon.
 Known for its beaches and marine life, Zakynthos is home to the endangered Caretta-caretta turtles.
 Ride from the marina to Gerakas National Park, then visit Strata Marina, the Temple of Saint Dionysus, and a winery or olive oil press.
 Overnight on board.

-Day 6: Zakynthos - Kefalonia
+Day 6: Zakynthos - Kefalonia,

 Day 7: Kefalonia - Corfu